openCFS: Open Source Finite Element Software for Coupled Field Simulation -- Part Acoustics: Introduction

-The paper is organized as follows: In Sec.~\ref{Sec:FEM}, we provide the generic finite element formulation of the wave equation as implemented in openCFS.
-In Sec. \ref{Sec:W}, \ref{Sec:FEM}, \ref{Sec:A}, and \ref{Sec:Implementation}, we show how to implement a finite element formulation in the framework of openCFS.
-We start by stating the wave equation and derive its weak formulation for finite element implementation, discuss the calling structure of openCFS and show the implementation.
-In Sec. \ref{Sec:XML}, we show the basic building blocks of a finite element simulation using openCFS.
-Section \ref{Sec:Applications} references publications and developments using openCFS.
-The motivation of this publication is to encourage users to use and develop openCFS with us (the usage is free of charge under the MIT license).
-Finally, in Sec. \ref{sec:conclusion}, we summarize the topics of the software and motivate future research.
+The paper is organized as follows: In Sec.~\ref{Sec:FEM}, we provide the generic finite element formulation of the standard wave equation as implemented in openCFS.
+In Sec. \ref{Sec:W}, \ref{Sec:FEM}, and \ref{Sec:A}.
+We outline how to implement a finite element formulation in the framework of openCFS.
+We start by stating the wave equation and deriving its weak formulation for finite element implementation.
+Then, we discuss the calling structure of openCFS and show the implementation.
+We show the basic building blocks of a finite element simulation using openCFS.
+The motivation of this publication is to encourage users to use and develop openCFS with us (the usage is free under the MIT license).
+Section \ref{Sec:Applications} discusses selected publications and concludes the article.